dantmnf/a2dp-null-sink/README.md

 ```

 This script has not been tested along with other bluetooth software.
 It might not work if you have another bluetooth manager running on your pc.
 This is intended for headless server.

+## Tested on

+* ⭕ Debian buster (testing) on Banana Pi M2+, with BCM20702A0 USB Bluetooth adapter.
+* ❌ Arch Linux (clean install) on VMware, with passthroughed BCM20702A0 USB Bluetooth adapter.